-In our recent webinar – reading the virtual room, strategies to enhance digital communications, we explored how our world has forever changed since March 2020 with the arrival of the COVID-19 pandemic.
+In our recent webinar, Reading the (Virtual) Room: Strategies to enhance digital communication, we explored how our world has forever changed since March 2020 with the arrival of the COVID-19 pandemic.
 Overnight, there was a massive global shift in where and how we work, communicate, connect, and collaborate.
-Now that we are entering the third year and the endemic stage of Covid, remote work will start to see a massive shift to a hybrid work future.
+Now that we are entering the third year and the endemic stage, we’ll start to see a massive shift to a hybrid work future.

-The hybrid future will involve some people working at HQs, offices, or busy facilities, , some gathering at smaller offices or co-working facilities, with many remaining fully remote .
-Even the staff that has access to offices and facilities will be working from home or remotely several days a week, and most will be working with flexible hours.
+In the hybrid future, some will work at HQs, offices, or busy facilities, some gather at smaller offices or co-working facilities, and many will remain fully remote.
+Even the staff with access to offices and facilities will be working remotely several days a week, and most will be working with flexible hours.
 The future is going to be messy.

-There are also many disadvantages, from heavy investment in telecommuting technologies and IT security, to resistance from some workers to these technology changes, technological and interpersonal communications challenges, loss of human and organizational connection, along with coordination and collaboration difficulties.
-Individuals are starting to see the extremes of all remote all the time manifesting as loneliness, stress, inability to unplug, and effects on training, coaching and in-person collaboration which negatively affects career advancement opportunities.
+There are also many disadvantages, from heavy investment in telecommuting technologies and IT security, to resistance from some workers to these technology changes.
+Not to mention, technological and interpersonal communications challenges, loss of human and organizational connection, and coordination and collaboration difficulties.

 All things considered, the jury is in.

-Amidst this shift, our digital body language will be more important than ever.
-Our digital body language is not just how we act or are perceived online in a video conference but also in the way we use all digital communications, from chat tools (Teams, Slack), collaboration tools (Asana, Trello), specialty communication tools (Lattice, Kudos) to email, text and even the phone.
-55% of communication is visual, 38% is based on tone and only 7% is what you hear.
+Our digital body language will be more important than ever to help us through this shift.
+Our digital body language is not just how we act or are perceived online in a video conference, but also in the way we use all digital communications; from chat tools (Teams, Slack), collaboration tools (Asana, Trello), specialty communication tools (Lattice, Kudos), to email, text, and even the phone.
+55% of communication is visual, 38% is based on tone, and only 7% is what you hear.

-In the book Digital Body Language, How to Build Trust and Connection No Matter the Distance, Erica Dhawan highlights several things you need to keep in mind when communicating, including the following:
+In the book Digital Body Language, How to Build Trust and Connection No Matter the Distance, Erica Dhawan highlights several things you need to keep in mind when communicating:

 Erica wraps up the essentials of communication in our brave new world as follows: